0.2 Course Preparation

 The relationship of R to RStudio

 If you are feeling really impatient you can try some R code for yourself using an online R execution environment.
 Obviously it’s much better to install the software you need on your own computer, but as a simple expedient to get started, you can try this link to a free, web-based R editor.
-It will limit you to Base R. Another option is to create a (free) account with RStudio and use RStudio Cloud.
+It will limit you to Base R. Another option is to create a (free) account with RStudio (posit) and use posit Cloud.

 Installation steps